Ttantivi/SF_Parking/README.md

 In instances where no transactions span a 15-minute slot, or if there are transaction gaps exceeding our 3-minute buffer, we declare the meter as unpaid during that period.
 We then accumulate all the intervals in which at least one meter remained unpaid on that street segment.
 This data is used to generate an indicator for the corresponding time slot.

 While not explicitly illustrated in the figure, we sum up these indicators across all Wednesdays and divide by the total count of Wednesdays within our dataset with respect to each time bin.
 This provides an estimate of *P(I | W = Wednesday, Street = s)*.

+The denominator was calculated in: [meters.ipynb](https://github.com/Ttantivi/SF_Parking/blob/main/Notebooks/meters.ipynb).

 To get the final probability, we simply perform the division with respect to *T, S, W*.
+Which was done within [final_probabilities.ipynb](https://github.com/Ttantivi/SF_Parking/blob/main/Notebooks/final_probabilities.ipynb)